-Stefan Romaniw, OAM is currently the chair of the Australia Day Committee for Victoria.
+Stefan Romaniw, OAM was the Immediate Past Chair of the Australia Day Committee for Victoria.
 He holds the position of Executive Director of Community Languages Australia.
 He also served successful terms as Chairperson of the Victorian Multicultural Commission.
 He chairs a number of committees and organisations within the Ukrainian and broader Australian communities – among them are the Australian Federation of Ukrainian Organisations, and Multicultural Issues Forum with Hume City Council and fulfils the role of one of the Vice Presidents of the Ukrainian World Congress.

 He has served on a range of international committees and has presented at forums and conferences including UNESCO.
 He has participated in delegations to China, Germany, and Ukraine.

 In 2001 he was awarded the Order of Australia Medal for his contribution to education and the CALD communities and in 2003 received the Centenary Medal.
 He has also received the Order of Sts Peter and Paul for contributions to the community and international recognition receiving the Order of St Stanislaw in 2001.